Squibid/ip-notifier/README.md

 Easy configuration can be done within the [`CONFIG`](https://github.com/Squibid/ip-notifier/blob/b6b819a027eb06b1387ed2e109c8452997207b9e/CONFIG) file and will be listed below in the same order as in the config file
 * Defines the time between checking your ip
 * Defines where your ip address is logged to
-* Defines the ftp host
-* Defines the ftp user
-* Defines the ftp password
+* Defines the notification method (atm it can be either ftp or email but only ftp will work)